jleberle/syllabi/2021 - Fall/FA21 HIST 1493 (MWF).md

 - Cellphones must be on silent and *in your backpack* not on your lap or desk.
 I reserve the right to ask students to leave and talk to anyone's mother who calls during class if the phone rings.
 - Taking photographs, videos, or audio recordings of the lectures or PowerPoint slides is explicitly prohibited.
 Any incidents will be handled as student conduct violations.
 - Do not pack up prior to class being formally dismissed.
 Packing up early is not only disrespectful but causes too much noise for others to properly hear the lecture.
 - You are expected to conduct yourself in a professional manner.
 History has a number of controversial events and we will address some of these.
 Please respect the views of your classmates and treat everyone with decency.
-You will be asked to lose attendance points if you are not able to conduct yourself in a professional manner.
+You will be asked to leave if you are not able to conduct yourself in a professional manner.

 #### Disability Services